 So this is a big deal for me because even though I use a lot of really nice camera equipment and lenses through my job as a landscape photographer.

-The last 8 months that I’ve been working on creating a YouTube channel for landscape vlogging, I’ve had to be in front of the camera a lot more.
+For the last 8 months that I’ve been creating a YouTube channel for landscape vlogging, I’ve had to be in front of the camera a lot more.

 I found myself very quickly after, with a whole collection of kinds of cheap lenses, I was constantly bringing them and changing them.